cannin/gsoc_2024_cbioportal_chatbot/docs/_reports/2024-05-06-gsoc-week-zero.md

 ## Next Step

   - Get more familiar with cBioportal Community and NIH
-  - prepare for presentation and questions for users
+  - Prepare for presentation and questions for users